HansYolo43/GenShi/README.md

 However, to show our idea better, we used a local image generation ai instead.
-We wil document this better in our techincal contraints part.
+We will document this better in our techincal contraints part.

 Our ideal result of the image api we would like to use would be something like this: